What is the best anti-inflammatory protein powder?

 Dairy can hinder your ability to process blood sugar efficiently, which can cause inflammation, especially in your skin.
 Common dairy-based protein powders include casein and whey protein powder, both of which are byproducts of cheese and yogurt production.

-Finding an additive-free, dairy-free protein powder is hard.
-Finding an additive-free, dairy-free protein powder made with real foods is next to impossible.
-Why?
-Most protein powders are made with protein concentrates and isolates, foods stripped of everything but the protein.
-They are listed on the ingredient list as “pea protein,” for example, as opposed to “peas.”
-We will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
+A final reason why we make the best anti-inflammatory protein powder is that we do not use protein isolates.
+Most protein powders, on the contrary, are made with protein concentrates and/or isolates, foods stripped of everything but the protein.
+They are listed on the ingredient list as “pea protein” and “whey protein” as opposed to “peas” and “whey.”
+I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
 Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like real food.

-Again, instead of protein concentrates or isolates, we use egg whites and almonds.
+Instead of protein concentrates or isolates, we make the best anti-inflammatory protein powder with egg whites and almonds.
 Egg whites are simply pasteurized and dried before becoming protein powder.
 Almonds are just roasted, pressed, and ground.
 Minimally-processed ingredients like these are an easy to digest, gut-friendly alternative to protein concentrates and isolates.
+Moreover, unless you have a sensitivity or allergy to eggs or almonds, our protein powders can even help reduce inflammation.
+Egg whites contain a variety of anti-inflammatory bioactive compounds, and almonds reduce C-reactive protein (CRP) levels, a marker of inflammation associated with increased heart disease risk.